 - Arrogant as a diamond ring. 💍

-11. Arrogant as a cloud blocking the sun
+11. As arrogant as a cloud blocking the sun

 Meaning: Someone who dims the brightness or happiness of others with their attitude.